kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 3. **Approval Request Controller**
    - Watches `ClusterApprovalRequest` and `ApprovalRequest` objects
-   - Deploys MetricCollector to stage clusters via ClusterResourcePlacement
+   - Creates MetricCollectorReport directly in `fleet-member-<cluster-name>` namespaces
-   - Evaluates workload health from MetricCollectorReports
+   - Evaluates workload health from MetricCollectorReport status
    - Auto-approves stages when all workloads are healthy

 4. **Sample Metric App** (will be rolled out to clusters)